timhor/obsidian-editor-shortcuts/README.md

 - Expand selection to quotes or brackets
 - Go to next/previous heading

 However, if you're using Live Preview, undo and redo will not work intuitively – actions will be handled individually for each cursor, rather than grouped together.
-If this becomes an issue for you, you can switch back to the legacy editor in Settings as a workaround.
+If this becomes an issue for you, you can switch back to the legacy editor in Settings as a workaround as actions will be grouped in that case.

 ## Installing the plugin